Gippsland Tech School Student Projects

 Scott Douglas from Barefoot Pathways recently visited the lab to explore options for adding value to coffee grounds by evaluating their potential as a source of biodiesel.

 Over the last 8 months he and his network collected approximately 20kg of coffee grounds per week from 50 cafes, restaurants and bars between Bairnsdale and Traralgon.
-They turn the coffee grounds into compost, fertilizer and body scrub but collect way more than they can use.
+They turn the coffee grounds into compost, fertiliser and body scrub but collect way more than they can use.

 As a result discussion took place around the options for biodiesel production and the option of turning local biomass into value added products.